 Conclusion on Cheetos

-Do not give your dog any Cheetos, especially on a regular basis.
-Junk food made from cornmeal will slow them down over time.
+Do not give your dog Cheetos, especially on a regular basis.
+Junk food made from cornmeal will slow them down.
 Sharing this popular but processed human snack can also turn into a bad feeding habit.
 You don’t want your dog to develop a begging problem, or feel less than their best.
-While a few Cheeto cheese puffs won’t do harm, it’s important not to overdo it.
+While a few Cheeto cheese puffs won’t do harm, do not to overdo it.